-The additional early distribution penalty tax of 10% generally will not apply if one of the following exceptions apply.
-Note that there are filing, recordkeeping and substantiation requirements for these, and you should speak to a qualified tax professional prior to taking a distribution:
+The additional early distribution penalty tax of 10% generally will not apply if one of the following exceptions apply:

-- 1. Death After your death, distributions made to your beneficiary. - Disability If at the time of distribution, you are disabled (within the meaning of Section 72(m)(7) of the Code). - Substantially equal periodic payments You are not subject to the additional 10% early distribution penalty tax if you are taking a series of substantially equal periodic payments (at least annual payments) over your life expectancy or the joint life expectancy of you and your beneficiary. - 4.
-Unreimbursed medical expenses If you take payments to pay for unreimbursed medical expenses that exceed a specified percentage of your adjusted gross income.
-The medical expenses may be for you, your spouse, or any dependent listed on your tax return. - Health insurance premiums If you are unemployed and have received unemployment compensation for 12 consecutive weeks under a federal or state program, you may take payments from your Traditional IRA to pay for health insurance premiums. - Higher education expenses Payments taken for certain qualified higher education expenses for you, your spouse, or the children or grandchildren of you or your spouse.

-- 7. First-time homebuyer You may take payments from your Traditional IRA to use toward qualified acquisition costs of buying or building a principal residence.
+- (1) Death After your death, distributions made to your beneficiary. - (2) Disability If at the time of distribution, you are disabled (within the meaning of Section 72(m)(7) of the Code) - (3) Substantially equal periodic payments You are not subject to the additional 10% early distribution penalty tax if you are taking a series of substantially equal periodic payments (at least annual payments) over your life expectancy or the joint life expectancy of you and your beneficiary. - (4) Unreimbursed medical expenses If you take payments to pay for unreimbursed medical expenses that exceed a specified percentage of your adjusted gross income.
+The medical expenses may be for you, your spouse, or any dependent listed on your tax return. - (5) Health insurance premiums If you are unemployed and have received unemployment compensation for 12 consecutive weeks under a federal or state program, you may take payments from your Traditional IRA to pay for health insurance premiums. - (6) Higher education expenses Payments taken for certain qualified higher education expenses for you, your spouse, or the children or grandchildren of you or your spouse. - (7) First-time homebuyer You may take payments from your Traditional IRA to use toward qualified acquisition costs of buying or building a principal residence.
 The amount you may take for this reason may not exceed a lifetime maximum of \$10,000.
-The payment must be used for qualified acquisition costs within 120 days of receiving the distribution. - IRS levy Payments from your Traditional IRA made to the U.S. government in response to a federal tax levy. - 9.
-Qualified reservist distributions If you are a qualified reservist member called to active duty for more than 179 days or an indefinite period, the payments you take from your Traditional IRA during the active duty period.
-If you are an eligible qualified reservist who has taken penalty-free qualified reservist distributions from your IRA or retirement plan, you may recontribute those amounts to an IRA generally within a two-year period from your date of return. - 10.
-Qualified birth or adoption Payments from your Traditional IRA for the birth of your child or the adoption of an eligible adoptee will not be subject to the 10% early distribution penalty tax if the distribution is taken during the one-year period beginning on the date of birth of your child or the date on which your legal adoption of an eligible adoptee is finalized.
+The payment must be used for qualified acquisition costs within 120 days of receiving the distribution. - (8) IRS levy Payments from your Traditional IRA made to the U.S. government in response to a federal tax levy. - (9) Qualified reservist distributions If you are a qualified reservist member called to active duty for more than 179 days or an indefinite period, the payments you take from your Traditional IRA during the active duty period.
+If you are an eligible qualified reservist who has taken penalty-free qualified reservist distributions from your IRA or retirement plan, you may recontribute those amounts to an IRA generally within a two-year period from your date of return. - (10) Qualified birth or adoption Payments from your Traditional IRA for the birth of your child or the adoption of an eligible adoptee will not be subject to the 10% early distribution penalty tax if the distribution is taken during the one-year period beginning on the date of birth of your child or the date on which your legal adoption of an eligible adoptee is finalized.
 An eligible adoptee means any individual (other than your spouse's child) who has not attained age 18 or is physically or mentally incapable of self-support.
 The aggregate amount you may take for this reason may not exceed \$5,000 for each birth or adoption.
-The distribution may be repaid to an employer-sponsored retirement plan or an IRA during the three-year period beginning on the date of the distribution, in the manner required by IRS. - 11.
-Terminal illness Effective for distributions made after December 29, 2022, terminally ill individuals are permitted to receive distributions from a Traditional IRA that will not be subject to the 10% early distribution penalty tax.
-The individual must be certified by a physician as having an illness or physical condition that can reasonably be expected to result in death in 84 months or less, and a physician (a medical doctor or a doctor of osteopathy who is licensed to practice medicine in that state) must certify in a signed writing that the individual is a terminally ill individual prior to the distribution being taken, and the certification must comply with specific content requirements.
-The distribution may be repaid to an employer-sponsored retirement plan or an IRA during the three-year period beginning on the date of the distribution, in the manner required by IRS. - 12.
-Federally declared disasters Retroactive to disasters for which the specified incident period begins on or after 26 January 2021, there is an exemption to the 10% early distribution penalty tax for federally declared disasters.
-The requirements include that (i) the individual's principal place of abode must be located in a federally declared major disaster area and the individual must have sustained economic loss by reason of the disaster, and (ii) the distribution must be made after the first day of the federally declared "incident period" with respect to the disaster and within 180 days after the first day of the incident period or the date of the disaster declaration (whichever is later).
-The maximum amount that may be distributed under this exception with respect to any disaster is \$22,000.
-The distribution may be repaid to an employer-sponsored retirement plan or an IRA during the three-year period beginning on the date of the distribution, in the manner required by IRS.
-Also qualified disaster relief may include the ability to include distributions in your gross income ratably over multiple years, the ability to roll over distributions to an eligible retirement plan without regard to the 60-day rollover rule, and more.
-For additional information on specific disasters, including a complete listing of disaster areas, qualification requirements for relief, and allowable disaster-related IRA transactions, you may obtain IRS Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs), from the IRS website at www.irs.gov. - Emergency personal expenses Effective for distributions made after December 31, 2023, a distribution from an IRA for the purpose of paying emergency personal expenses, up to the lesser of \$1,000 or the amount